ELITE FITNESS

 4. Inner Thigh Activation

-In this exercise, you squeeze both legs together at the same time (called bilateral hip adduction.)
+In this first version, you squeeze both legs together at the same time (called bilateral hip adduction).

 In the second version, you squeeze just one leg against the other (called unilateral hip adduction).

-A 2016 study in the Journal of Electromyography and Kinesiology found that regular planks had the lowest abdominal activity compared to these other two variations.
+A 2016 study in the Journal of Electromyography and Kinesiology found that these two variations had higher abdominal activity than regular planks.

-However, it was the single leg squeeze that activated the internal oblique, external oblique, and abdominals more compared to squeezing both legs together at the same time.
+However, the single leg squeeze activated the internal oblique, external oblique, and abdominals more compared to squeezing both legs together at the same time.

 5. Calf Activation

-If the variations above weren’t good enough, these next two are my favorite of the bunch.
+If the options above weren't core intensive enough for you, the next two are my favorite.

-At first glance, these two look similar.
-But they require you to contract totally different muscle groups in the lower leg.
-Try these out and feel the difference for yourself.
+Even though these two variations look similar, they require you to contract totally different muscles in the lower leg.
+Try them out and feel the difference.

-The first variation is called plank with plantar flexion where you hold a plank and contract your calves or push your toes away from you (like going on your tippy toes).
+The first is called plank with plantar flexion where you hold a plank then contract your calves or push your toes away from you (like going on your tippy toes).

 6. Tibialis Anterior Activation

-In the plank with dorsiflexion where you hold a plank and think about pulling your toes towards your knees.
+In the plank with dorsiflexion you hold a plank then think about pulling your toes towards your knees.
 You should feel the front of your shins (called tibialis anterior) contract when you do this.

 A 2019 study in the Journal of Strength and Conditioning found the plank with dorsiflexion was superior for activating the core.
 It had significantly higher activation in the abdominals, external obliques, internal obliques, and transverse abdominis